-Kensington Palace, the Sunken Garden & Kensington Gardens, South Kensington & Knightsbridge, London
+Kensington Palace & Kensington Gardens, South Kensington & Knightsbridge, London

 South Kensington & Knightsbridge still remains among London's most desirable and exclusive areas.
 The Royal residence, Kensington Palace in such close proximity means the area has seen little